Income Statement Accounting

 Revenue is recognized when a firm has completed a substantial piece of work for which they were paid.
 In a service, a significant portion of the service must have been provided.
 In a product, the customer must have assumed the risks and rewards of ownership.

 For a building company working on a 10-year project, it would be illogical to recognize $0 revenue for the first 9.5 years of construction.
 We reiterate the issue of revenue recognition when aspects of work are completed.

 Recognition falls in line with aspects of work completed.
-When a project is 30% complete, 30% of total revenues will be recognized and matched to 30% of total expected costs.
-If a project is loss-making, losses must be recognized immediately.
+When a project is 30% complete, 30% of total revenues are recognized and matched to 30% of total expected costs.
+If a project is creating a loss, losses must be recognized immediately.

 Special treatment must be taken when dealing with combining the revenue of services.
 Consider a gym that requires a non-refundable joining fee from a customer.
 Does the fee represent a prepayment for future services?
-If so, it should not be recognized as revenue on day 1 but spread over the term of the contract, a resulting liability (deferred income) where the cash’s been received but the service’s not yet provided.
-In contrast, consider a phone dealing offering a free cell phone along with a two-year contract.
+If so, it should not be recognized as revenue on day one.
+Instead, it is to be spread over the term of the contract, a resulting liability (deferred income) when the cash has been received but the services not yet provided.
+In contrast, consider a phone deal offering a free cell phone along with a two-year contract.
 Would this be considered a promise of future payment?
-If so, it results in an asset (accrued income) where the service’s been provided but no cash received.
+If so, it results in an asset (accrued income) where the service has been provided but no cash yet received.

 Consider a website selling holidays.
 What should the income statement of the website look like?

 |Cost of sales||(60)|